normanrink/fastfi/README.md

-# FastFI: fast fault injector
+# FastFI: Fast Fault Injector

 FastFI is a plug-in for [Intel's Pin Tool](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) which implements fault injection into a running program.
 FastFI is derived from the [BFI bit-flip injector](https://bitbucket.org/db7/bfi), and so is this readme file.